cosmos/ibc/papers/2020-05/src/usage-patterns.md

   relayer processes will need to track the state of multiple modules to determine when packets can be submitted.

-For this reason, there is an additional IBC "routing module" which exposes a call dispatch interface.
+For this reason, chains may implement an additional IBC "routing module" which exposes a call dispatch interface.

 ## Call dispatch